adarshraj99/SQL/Basics.md

 Log folder : reports for starting of SQL and errors are reported here.
 (My: C:\Program Files\Microsoft SQL Server\160\Setup Bootstrap\Log\20230710_101705)
 Installation Media forlder: C:\SQL2022\Express_ENU Resource folder: C:\Program Files\Microsoft SQL Server\160\SSEI\Resources.
+* #### SSMS:
-* SSMS: SQL Server Management Studio.
+* SQL Server Management Studio.
+* #### column size:
+  The column size of the data is defines as the maximum number of digits used by the data types of column.
+Think it as excel column with any column having lenghty data.